Royal Pump Rooms: Background and beginnings

-By the time that a spring had been found at the site of the rooms in 1811 Leamington already had a reputation as an up-and-coming spa resort.
+By the time that a spring had been found at the site of the rooms in 1811, Leamington already had a reputation as an up-and-coming spa resort.
 Six wells had been discovered south of the River Leam in and around the village.
-The influx of tourists to bathe in these springs and 'take the waters' had led to speculators developing land to the north of the river.
-It was decided by these men that they needed to find a spring on their side of the river so that they could erect a suitably grand building to match the town they aimed to develop.
-Another spring was found in 1811 on the land of Mr Bertie Greatheed and the architectural work was undertaken by local man Charles S. Smith (who also designed The Regent Hotel and the Upper Assembly Rooms in the town) in the Classical style.
-The building named The New Pump Rooms and Baths was opened three years later in July 1814.
+The influx of tourists wishing to bathe in these springs and 'take the waters' had led to speculators developing land to the north of the river.
+They decided that they needed to find a spring on their side of the river so that they could erect a suitably grand building fit for the town they aimed to develop.
+Another spring was found in 1811 on the land of Mr Bertie Greatheed and the building's design in the Classical style was undertaken by local architect Charles S. Smith (who also designed the town's Upper Assembly Rooms and The Regent Hotel).
+The building, named The New Pump Rooms and Baths, was opened three years later in July 1814.

-Within months of opening however the baths proved so popular that the building needed to be extended.
-The building was finally complete two years later in 1816.
-Including the wings at the north and south end the building was 166 feet long with 17 hot baths and 3 cold baths.
+Within months of opening the baths proved so popular that the building needed to be extended.
+It was finally completed two years later in 1816.
+Including the wings at the north and south end, the building was 166 feet long with 17 hot baths and 3 cold baths.
 The total development cost was a fraction under £18,000.
-One of the most interesting, although not at the time most famous or notable, parts of the development were the pumps which were manufactured by the engineering giants Boulton and Watt of Smethwick, Birmingham.
+Among the most interesting, though not at the time most famous or notable, parts of the development were the pumps which were manufactured by the engineering giants Boulton and Watt of Smethwick, Birmingham.
 It also included the world's first gravity fed piped hot water system in modern times, which was designed and installed in 1815 by the engineer William Murdoch.